c4pt000/radiox-exchange-BTC-deposit/docs/dev-setup.md

 Navigate to the [bitcoin.conf](https://en.bitcoin.it/wiki/Running_Bitcoin#Bitcoin.conf_Configuration_File) file and set `regtest=1` and `peerbloomfilters=1`, or add `-regtest -peerbloomfilters=1` as a program arguments when starting Bitcoin Core.

 At first startup you need to create 101 blocks using the command `generatetoaddress 101 address`* from the terminal inside Bitcoin Core, where `address` value could be obtained with the command `getnewaddress`.
-101 blocks are required because of the coin maturity (100 blocks) so you need one more to have at least 50 BTC available for spending.
+101 blocks are required because of the coin maturity (100 blocks) so you need one more to have at least 50 RADC available for spending.

 Example: